LIGHTYEAR: Using Modularity to Scale BGP Control Plane Verification: Approach Overview

+Importantly, these local invariants are far from complete specifications of the network's routing behavior.
+Rather, local invariants need only describe the constraints on routes that are necessary to ensure the particular global property of interest.
+For example, suppose that our example network uses a route's local preference value to choose among multiple routes to a destination.
+Since the local preference values don't pertain to our no-transit property, this behavior need not be specified.

-{\bf Generated Checks } Given this information from the user, \tool\ automatically generates local checks to validate the given network invariants.
-Notably, each local check pertains to a single BGP filter of a single network router.
-Together these checks implement a form of \emph{assume-guarantee reasoning}~\cite{Jones83b,conf/nato/Pnueli84}: each location's network invariant is proven under the assumption that the local invariant of its directly connected locations hold.
-As we formalize later, together these checks imply that all of the local invariants of all locations in the network are respected.
+{\bf Generated Checks:} Given the invariants provided from the user, \tool\ automatically generates local checks to validate the given network invariants.
+Importantly, each local check pertains to a single BGP filter on a single network router, applied to messages from a specific neighbor.
+Together these checks implement a form of \emph{assume-guarantee reasoning}~\cite{Jones83b,conf/nato/Pnueli84}: each location's network invariant is proven under the assumption that the network invariants of its directly connected locations hold.
+As we prove later, together these checks imply that all local invariants in the network are respected.

-The bottom of Table~\ref{tab:example-invariants} shows the local checks that \tool\ automatically generates for our running example.
+Table~\ref{tab:example-invariants} shows the local checks that \tool\ automatically generates for our running example.
 The first check ensures that the import filter at R1 on the edge from ISP1 to R1 establishes the key invariant $\fromisp(r) \Rightarrow \text{100:1} \in \comm{r}$.
-Since that filter tags all routes with community {\tt 100:1}, the check is easily provable by an SMT solver.
+Since that filter tags all routes with community {\tt 100:1}, the check is easily provable by a constraint solver.
 The second check ensures that the key invariant is sufficient to ensure that routes from ISP1 are not exported on the edge from R2 to ISP2.
 Since the export filter at R2 on that edge drops all routes that are tagged with {\tt 100:1}, the check passes.
 The third set of checks ensure that the key invariant is preserved by all other import and export filters in the network.
-Since these filters never strip community {\tt 100:1} from a route, the checks pass.\footnote{There are also some analogous checks for originated routes, but they are omitted here for simplicity.} Lastly (not shown in the figure), \tool\ generates a local check that the invariant on the edge from R2 to ISP2 implies the end-to-end property.
-This check is trivially since the two properties are identical.
+Since these filters never strip community {\tt 100:1} from a route, the checks pass.\footnote{There are also some analogous checks for originated routes, but they are omitted here for simplicity.} Lastly (not shown in the table), \tool\ must check that the invariant on the edge from R2 to ISP2 implies the end-to-end property.
+This check is trivial since the two properties are identical.